AN EPIC DAY IN THE SADDLE

-The Colorado National Monument (a unit of the National Park System) requires all cyclists (regardless of whether they are in a cycling event or on their own) to have a white light that is visible from a distance of at least 500 feet to the front and a red light that is visible from at least 200 feet to the rear.
+The Colorado National Monument requires all cyclists (regardless of whether they are in an organized event or on their own) to have a white light that is visible from a distance of at least 500 feet to the front and a red light that is visible from at least 200 feet to the rear.
 The Monument has three tunnels, bored through solid rock, that are not lit, thus the reason for the safety requirement.
-Also, all cyclists and support vehicles are required to use the lights in the three tunnels (you may turn them off once you’ve exited, but for your safety we would advised to leave them on during your ride).
+All cyclists and support vehicles are required to use the lights in the three tunnels.
+You may turn them off once you’ve exited, but for your safety we advise that you leave them on the duration of the ride.

 RIDE START TIME

-This is NOT a race, you can start your ride between 7:30 a.m. to 9 a.m.
-ALL riders MUST be on the road by 9 a.m.
-All riders MUST have a front and rear lights in order to ride through the Monument.
+This is NOT a race, you may start your ride between 7:30 a.m. and 8:30 a.m.
+ALL riders MUST be on the road by 8:30 a.m. and have a front and rear light in order to ride through the Monument (EAST ENTRANCE) .

-There will be three aid/rest stations on the course.
-Each aid/rest station will be stocked with water, energy drink, energy bars/snacks, fruit, bagels, trail mix, etc. Please note, it is possible that each aid stations may not be stocked with all the same items.
+There will be three to four aid stations on the course.
+Each aid station will be stocked with water, energy drink, nutrition bars/snacks, fruit, bagels, trail mix, etc. Please note, it is possible that each aid stations may not be stocked with all the same items.
 Aid Station details – mileage, location and hours of operation – will be shared in the near future.

-Staff will be at the west entrance of the Monument to check if you have wristbands and lights.
-Both are required to enter and continue your ride per our permit with the National Park Service so please make them visible to staff and park employees and know that this “check point” is not an aid station and does not have refreshments or toilets as the road needs to remain free of congestion so not to inconvenience the Monument’s daily visitors.
-The next aid station is at the Saddlehorn Picnic Area (in the Monument) and is 5 miles from the wristband/light check.
+Staff will be at the east entrance of the Monument to check if you have a wristband and lights; both are required to enter and continue your ride per our permit stipulations with the National Park Service.
+Please make them visible to staff and park employees and know that this “check point” is not an aid station and will not have refreshments or toilets.
+The entrance needs to remain free of congestion so not to inconvenience the Monument’s daily visitors.

-Sag wagons will drive the course with water and be available to assistance riders experiencing mechanical trouble or those who become too fatigued to finish.
-Please be prepared to handle your own flats and minor repairs.
+Sag wagons will drive the course with water and be available to assist riders experiencing mechanical difficulties or those who become too fatigued to finish.
+Please be prepared to change your own flats and handle minor repairs.

 Grand Junction, CO 81501